jabrena/the-watcher/README.md

 # The Watcher

-It is a project to visualize the evolution of JVM ecosystem.
+Observe the JVM ecosystem in Github without any intervention.

 ![](./docs/the-watcher.jpg)